JoyZadan/shop-kbeauty/README.md

 ### **Content Requirement Planning**
 *Design in the absence of content is not design, it's decoration.* - [Jeffrey Zeldman](https://en.wikipedia.org/wiki/Jeffrey_Zeldman)

 Whilst Content Strategy and Planning are not technically a part of UX, content bridges the gap between the Business Goals and the end users.
-Having a clear vision of what we need to achieve (ie the type of content that relates to the users and satisfies their needs) and a roadmap for how exactly we can get there (by understanding the users and creating quality content) are as equally important as having a good understand of the Features we want to implement. - [UX Collective](https://uxdesign.cc/content-strategy-in-ux-design-c2e41d19d447)
+Having a clear vision of what we need to achieve (ie the type of content that relates to the users and satisfies their needs) and a roadmap for how exactly we can get there (by understanding the users and creating quality content) are as equally important as having a good understanding of the Features we want to implement. - [UX Collective](https://uxdesign.cc/content-strategy-in-ux-design-c2e41d19d447)

 Earlier, we discussed the Internal Stakeholders' Goals -- a profitable, positively-perceived specialist online shop focused on delivering: Trustworthiness, Simplicity and Ease of Use, Transparency.

-Meanwhile, from our User Research (Discovery Phase), we found out that shoppers of skincare and hair &amp; body products typically look specific information when buying these products.
+Meanwhile, from our User Research (Discovery Phase), we found out that shoppers of skincare and hair &amp; body products typically look for specific information when buying these products.

 - #### **Content Type: Text**
 | # | Information a Shopper Needs to Make a Buying Decision | Delivered |